 It is our mission to nurture the arts in our community through the

-performance of classical and contemporary ballets. leadership
+performance of classical and contemporary ballets, leadership

 Modern and contemporary classes are

-Emphasized is movement and
+movement emphasized and technique.

-structured than classical ballet, great
+less structured than classical ballet.

-Emphasized is movement and control is
+Emphasis is on movement and control

-required to maintain off center
+is required to maintain off center

-expression, suspend and release
+expression, with suspend and release

 positions and seemingly unbalanced